RezaJF/hess/README.md

 ###### Summary statistics

-To improve efficiency and parallelizability, HESS requires that users have one summary statistics file for each chromosome.
+To improve computational efficiency and parallelizability, HESS requires that users split summary statistics into chromosomes and that SNPs are sorted by position.
 For each SNP, HESS requires 6 information (in the listed order):
 (1) rs ID (2) position (3) reference allele (4) alternative allele
 (5) Z-score (6) sample size.
+HESS internally filters out strand-ambiguous SNPs and flips signs of Z-scores based on alleles in the reference panel.
+However, user awareness of these details are highly recommended.

 ```
 rsID pos A0 A1 Z-score N